 I’ll use it as one of the fillings for my autumn Elderflower & Gooseberry wedding cakes.
 A subtly floral cake flavour inspired by an ice cream I polished off whilst messing about on River Nidd last summer (aaaah, good times).

 Also, for the last two months AVL Fitness has thankfully given some framework to my days in the form of daily HIIT bootcamp workouts via Zoom.
 A personal trainer with a military background, Aaron’s workouts are tough but have kept me (mostly) sane.
 I only wish I’d discovered them at the start of lockdown.

 Latterly, though, I’ve been lucky to fill some of my time holding remote wedding consultations for those planning intimate weddings.

 Small wedding cakes

 With an influx of enquiries for smaller wedding cakes, here’s what I’m offering.

-To cater for intimate weddings I’ve added a one-tier 8 inch cake option to my range, priced from £175.
+To cater for intimate weddings I’ve added a one-tier 8 inch cake option to my range, priced from £185.
 This size of cake will enable you to serve 20 generous portions as your dessert.
 Or you could cut into 40 finger portions to share some with loved ones unable to attend your wedding.
 So no-one gets left out!
 My service remains bespoke irrespective of the size of cake.
 So, for these wedding cakes, I’m offering a remote video consultation where I design a cake unique to you and your wedding.
-The cakes are available for collection only.
-A minimum spend of £275 (excluding packaging) applies.
+The cakes are available for collection or local delivery only.
+A minimum spend of £300 (excluding packaging) applies.